 A simple introduction to inorganic chemistry, anyone can pick up "Chemistry Quest" and start mixing elements to create compounds.
-When

 basic principles of chemistry, including oxidation numbers and ionic bonding.

 Edaphology is the branch of biology concerned with the effects of living organisms on soil conditions.
 In "Edaphos", players start with

 - The Immunity Factor

 A seemingly simple math game set in the world of immunology, "The Immunity Factor" challenges students to get the most right answers

 as quickly as possible.
 This game keeps students on their toes, rewarding quick and accurate decisions.

 - Theory Into Practice

 Developed with chemistry professor Nadene Houser-Archield, "Theory Into Practice" is a game about qualitative analysis, the scientific

-of performing experiments to identify unknown samples.
+process of performing experiments to identify unknown samples.
 This game teaches critical thinking and deductive reasoning.

 - Go Nuclear

 This game is an introduction to nuclear chemistry, which deals with protons, neutrons, and electrons.
 Players are given information

-about the mass and charge of the three subatomic particles, and then asked to identify various atoms.
+about the mass and charge of the three subatomic of the three subatomic particles and then asked to identify various atoms.

 Prizes: All member of the winning team will receive the following:

 Fee: You must be an active member of the Patriots Tech Science Club.